alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/reexport-goods.markdown

    url: '/topic/business-and-self-employed/exporting-and-doing-business-abroad.html'
 ---

-Apply for a replacement movement certificate to re-export goods within the EU if they've:
+You must apply for a replacement movement certificate to re-export goods within the EU if they've:

 - been imported into the UK
 - not entered into free circulation